 June in your edible garden

-As well as harvesting lots of yummy leafy greens, some of our broccoli and cauliflowers we planted back in the middle of March are nearly ready for winter harvest, while other brassicas like the leeks and brussels sprouts are still in the making.
+As well as harvesting lots of yummy leafy greens, some of the broccoli we planted at the start of March, are nearly ready for winter harvest.
+Meanwhile other plants, such as leeks, are still in the making.

 In this issue:

-Kick Back a Little: The weather can be tough at this time of year and can prevent us from getting outside in the garden when we had planned to or when our time allows.
+The weather can be tough at this time of year and can prevent us from getting outside in the garden as we had planned.
 This can be frustrating.
-Although there is something I love about donning a raincoat and gummies and getting out for some fresh air, I recommend that instead of stressing out when the weather allows.
+There is something special about donning a raincoat and gummies, and getting out for some fresh air when the weather allows.
 June is a good time to do garden chores you never get time for.
 Get the tools sharpened, build a new bed or put in that irrigation line you have always wanted.

-After all your hard work getting the garden ready for winter, use the time to do some of the things you enjoy indoors.
+After all your hard work getting the garden ready for winter, use the rest of your spare time to do some of the things you enjoy indoors.
 I like having friends over for a long lunch at this time of year or choosing something to read from the never-get-to stack of gorgeous books.
 Before we know it, we will be launching into preparing the garden for spring.

 Until next month